3. Annual allowance

 You can still claim tax relief for pension contributions on your Self Assessment tax return if you’re above the annual allowance.

-HMRC doesn’t tax anyone who goes above the annual allowance in a tax year if they:
+HMRC doesn’t tax anyone for going over their annual allowance in a tax year if they:

-- retired and started taking a pension because of serious ill health
+- retired and took all their pension pots because of serious ill health

 If the tax is more than £2,000

 You can ask your pension provider to pay HMRC out of your pension pot if you’ve gone over your annual allowance and the tax is more than £2,000.

 You must tell your pension provider before 31 July if you want them to pay the tax for the previous tax year.
 You’ll still need to fill in a Self Assessment tax return.